kamyargerami/Laravel-Failure-Notifier/README.md

 ### Deactivate the service

-If you need to disable the service, you can set a new key in your `.env` file. if
+If you need to disable the service, you can set a new key in your `.env` file.

 ```
 FAILURE_NOTIFIER_ACTIVE=false